 Have you ever wondered who the scientist behind your skincare is?
 We're excited to introduce you to Lauren Trahan, Mother Dirt's Director of Product & Innovation.
-Lauren’s job is to develop (and perfect) our formulas by combining nature's best ingredients and probiotic extracts into microbiome-friendly formulas for radiant, healthier-looking skin.
+Lauren's job is to develop (and perfect) our formulas by combining nature's best ingredients and pre-, pro- and postbiotics into microbiome-friendly formulas for radiant, healthier-looking skin.

-To learn more about her and her role at Mother Dirt, we asked Lauren to sit down with us to chat about her background, what she does in her position, the most challenging part of her job, and more...
+To learn more about her role at Mother Dirt, we asked Lauren to sit down with us to chat about her background, what she does in her position, the most challenging part of her job, and more.

 1. How did you get started / what is your background?
 Is this what you always wanted to do?

-I have a degree in chemical engineering, which I wanted to get into because I was told it was the hardest of the engineering disciplines and I love a challenge.
-At the time (late 90s), I assumed I would get a job either refining oil, synthesizing chemicals or working for a pharmaceutical company.
-But I landed an internship working for Procter & Gamble at their color cosmetics division and I’ve been working in personal care ever since.
+I have a degree in chemical engineering, which I wanted to get into because I was told it was the hardest of the engineering disciplines, and I love a challenge.
+At the time (the late 90s), I assumed I would get a job either refining oil, synthesizing chemicals, or working for a pharmaceutical company.
+But I landed an internship working for Procter & Gamble at their color cosmetics division and I've been working in personal care ever since.

 2. How would you describe what you do?

-I say I’m like a chef creating a new recipe -- like Bobby Flay.
-I pick ingredients and figure out how to combine them to create the end result I have in my head.
-The difference is, instead of taste, people experience my products through sight, smell, and feel.
+I say I'm like a chef creating a new recipe -- like Bobby Flay.
+I pick ingredients and figure out how to combine them to create the result I have in my head.
+Instead of taste, people experience my products through sight, smell, and feel.
 And, unlike a meal which you eat instantly, my products need to last much longer.
-I need to be concerned about both the stability of the product, making sure it’s packaged well to keep it free of bacteria and mold, and make sure that it’s not just safe to use on your skin but also beneficial to your skin and the bacteria on it.
+I need to be concerned about both the stability of the product, making sure it's packaged well to keep it free of bacteria and mold, and making sure that it's not just safe to use on your skin but also beneficial to your skin and the bacteria on it.

 4. What is the most challenging part of your job?